Past Names of the Day

 DELFINA: Meaning 'from Delphi,' this pretty name has a classical flair.

-DELLA - classic, simple
+DELLA: classic, simple

 DEMETRIA: with roots in Classical mythology, this is a beautiful name.
 An interesting side-note: it's also Demi Moore's real name.)